filecoin-project/filecoin-docs/reference/json-rpc/state.md

 }
 ```

-## StateMinerPreCommitDepositForPower
+### StateMinerPreCommitDepositForPower

-StateMinerInitialPledgeCollateral returns the precommit deposit for the specified miner’s sector
+StateMinerInitialPledgeCollateral returns the precommit deposit for the specified miner's sector

 Perms: read

 Inputs:

 ```json
 [